 The first thing we will need to do is make sure you have the proper gear.
 So let’s start with that.

 Once you have a camera and lens, the only other necessity for landscape photography is a good tripod.
 Very often you will be shooting in low-light situations and in any case you will want to maximize sharpness.

 The right tripod for you depends on a ton of factors.
 There is an old saying in photography that the perfect tripod is light, stable, and cheap, but you can only have two of those.
 The right tripod for you will always result in a compromise of some sort.

-Or you may want to maximize stability and get a big heavy tripod.
+You may want to maximize stability and get a big heavy tripod.
 There are many photographers that point to the importance of stability in your photos and recommend not skimping here.
 But you can spend over $1000 for the tripod (which I don’t think is necessary), and there are a million options out there.

 This is one item where it makes sense to visit a camera store to purchase, so you can play with all the different models.
-The one thing I would say is that if you are spending under about $100, you are probably going to have a problem with the quality.

 Other Recommended Items